pherpat/Note-Taking-App/README.md

 ## Usage

-You can see a screenshot here: [Screenshot](https://github.com/pherpat/Team-Profile-Generator/blob/main/assets/Team-Profile-Generator:%20Screenschot.png)
+You can see a screenshot here: [Screenshot](https://github.com/pherpat/Note-Taking-App/tree/main/Assets)

-You can see the walkthrough video here: [Video Link](https://drive.google.com/file/d/1LJZeLzj1QggwzGO1XDyppMwEgsIZUGIM/view)

 ## License